tomspiegl/cloud-foundry-producer-consumer/README.md

 * [Pivotal Docu - Service Registry for Pivotal Cloud Foundry](https://docs.pivotal.io/spring-cloud-services/1-3/common/service-registry/)

 ## Producer Application

-The Producer application increments and returns a counter on each call to it's Rest controller.

 To build and deploy the producer on Cloud Foundry type: